buntine/SwervinMervin/README.md

   * More levels.
 If player gets to lap N, then move onto next level
   * Multiple player selection with different stats.
   * Animate highscores in, fade them out on new game
-  * Get Mel to create art for: Bonuses, Tunnel roof, corner smoke
+  * Get Mel to create art for: Bonuses, Tunnel roof
   * Random boxes that penalise time-left when hit
   * Random boxes that give player temporary speed boost
   * Refine collision offsets for sprites